 - Run the captured data packet (A packet is the unit of data that is routed between an origin and the destination.
 When any file, for example, e-mail message, HTML file, Uniform Resource Locator(URL) request, etc. is sent from one place to another on the internet, the TCP layer of TCP/IP divides the file into a number of "chunks" for efficient routing, and each of these chunks will be uniquely numbered and will include the Internet address of the destination.
-These chunks are called packet.
-When they have all arrived, they will be reassembled into the original file by the TCP layer at the receiving end. , while running the assessment tools
+These chunks are called packets.
+When all the packets are arrived, they will be reassembled into the original file by the TCP layer at the receiving end while running the assessment tools

 Step 3) Vulnerability Analysis:

 - Defining and classifying network or System resources.

 - Assigning priority to the resources( Ex: - High, Medium, Low)

 - Identifying potential threats to each resource.